-For 2015, our Committee pre-established threshold, target and maximum EPS achievement payout levels to determine the final value of the award for our Named Executive Officers.
+For 2016, our Committee pre-established threshold, target and maximum EPS achievement payout levels to determine the final value of the award for our Named Executive Officers.

-The Committee selected EPS as 80% of the overall performance target because it believed that, when considering compensation for 2015, those individuals with the greatest responsibility for the strategy, implementation and success of the organization should have a substantial portion of their compensation linked to the achievement of a financial goal.
+The Committee maintained EPS as 80% of the overall performance target because it believed that, when considering compensation for 2016, those individuals with the greatest responsibility for the strategy, implementation and success of the organization should have a substantial portion of their compensation linked to the achievement of a financial goal.
 The Committee felt that attainment of an EPS goal would be a meaningful reflection of the success of our financial objectives and business plan, since EPS is a comprehensive measure of income, focuses management on profitable growth and expense control, and is viewed as a strong indicator of sustained performance over the long term.
-The Committee therefore pre-established EPS metrics to provide a direct link between executive compensation and a key performance measure of the Company.
+To enable determination of the pre-closing MIP payment had the proposed transaction with Aetna closed during 2016, the Committee pre-established monthly and annual EPS metrics to provide a direct link between executive compensation and a key performance measure of the Company.

-$Consumer\ Health\ Participation\ Performance\ Metric$
+Consumer Health Participation Performance Metric

 The consumer health participation performance metric, or CHP, focuses on increasing the levels of participation by our members in various programs and services proven to improve health outcomes and lower the cost of care.
-The Committee selected five leading indicators of health outcomes to measure CHP performance for 2015.
-These were selected on the basis of being applicable to the medical lines of our business and the Company's overall business outcomes.
+For 2016, the Committee maintained the five leading indicators of health outcomes to measure CHP performance that were introduced in 2015.
+These were selected on the basis of being applicable to the medical lines of our business, and the Company's overall business outcomes, and were consistent with furtherance of our integrated care delivery strategy.
 Furthermore, they are closely aligned to the Company's strategic vision of improving the health of the communities we serve 20% by 2020 and by making it easier for people to achieve their best health.
-For 2015, the Committee believed it to be culturally important to pay for performance associated with improving health outcomes for our members.
+For 2016, the Committee believed it to be culturally important to pay for performance associated with improving health outcomes for our members.